5 Steps to Win Executive Support for KPIsby Stacey Barr |

 Particularly in larger organisations, not much organisation-wide change can happen (and stick) without executive support.
-A change like implementing a new performance measurement approach is probably one of the hardest to win executive support for!
-But there is a way that consistently works…
+Implementing a new performance measurement approach is particularly hard without executive support.
+But there is a way to win executive support for KPIs.
+A way that consistently works…

 People – even executives – almost always need to have an emotional experience before they will make a change.
 So you can’t go charging into the monthly Executive Meeting with a formal presentation about the 21 step KPI methodology you want them to endorse.
 Yaaaawn.

 But you can create this emotional experience, triggering surprise, frustration, hope and curiosity, with four simple steps.
 These are the steps that Gay and Ann, two colleagues who attended one of my PuMP workshops, followed to win the support of their executive team.

 Step 1: Learn and be confident to describe the new performance measurement approach you want them to support.

 Gay and Ann could see that their organisation needed a better approach to measuring performance.
 Their organisation needs to be publicly accountable, being in the local government sector, and they weren’t happy with measures available to do that.
 They decided to learn PuMP, so they could recommend to their Executive Team a more deliberate approach to measuring performance.

 Most organisations don’t really have a deliberate approach to performance measurement: what they do is ad hoc.
 (Read the transcript from Lesson 1 in the PuMP Primer Webinar Series for more discussion about this.)

 Step 2: Ask questions that raise awareness of the ad hoc approach.

 The next step that Gay and Ann took with their Executive Team was to invite them to each fill out the PuMP Diagnostic.
 This tool asks people to evaluate where their organisation sits on a sliding scale from poor performance measurement practice, to excellent practice.